ChrisW-priv/PersonalVault/notes/Adjacency Matrix.md

 ---
+title: Adjacency Matrix
+description: An adjacency matrix is a simple way to represent a graph using a square
+date: 2025-02-14
+tags: []
 categories:
   - zettelkasten
-date: 2025-02-14
-description: An adjacency matrix is a simple way to represent a graph using a square matrix.
-tags: []
-title: Adjacency Matrix
 ---

 ## What is an Adjacency Matrix?